exercism/v3/languages/ruby/exercises/concept/enumeration/.meta/design.md

 ## Learning objectives

 - Learn what enumeration is
-- Learn how to use enumerable functions
+- Learn how to use enumerable methods
 - Understand how to use a block

 ## Out of scope